 Another fraud claim is duress, when the fraudster exerts undue influence by threatening violence or some other wrongful act that compels the testator to do as he says.

-Note that both fraud in the inducement and in the execution, and duress, would be easier for the fraudster if the testator were in poor physical and/or mental health, and was dependent on the fraudster, as is often the case, since many testators are in their last years of life.
+Note that both fraud in the inducement and in the execution, and duress, would be easier for the fraudster if the testator were in poor physical and/or mental health, and depended on the fraudster, as is often the case, since many testators are in their last years of life.

 The remedy for fraud is to strike those provisions that are the result of the fraud, or to even strike the whole will, if necessary, and to distribute the property as the court finds that the testator intended or would have intended if the testator knew all the facts.
 If the fraud prevented the testator from revoking a will, then the courts, who will not create a new will, will give effect to the will, but will create a constructive trust on the beneficiaries of the fraud so that technically they receive it, but the property is, then, distributed according to the terms of the trust.